National Disability Employment Awareness Month (NDEAM) and Employer Challenge

 This virtual 3-part workshop series will help your company:

-- Build knowledge and understanding of the current challenges when implementing initiatives around the hiring of People with Disabilities (PWDs);
+- Build knowledge and understanding of the current challenges when implementing initiatives around the hiring of People with Disabilities;

-- Gain a better understand of the ADA and create positive interactions around Reasonable Accommodations in the workplace;
+- Gain a better understanding of the ADA and create positive interactions around Reasonable Accommodations in the workplace;

-Interested in joining this cohort of committed Employers across the State, who are committing to the inclusion of Disability and Accessibility in their workplaces?
-Register now and let's get to work.
+Interested in joining this cohort of committed Employers across the State, who are focused on empowering their workplaces through equal opportunities?
+Register now and let's get to work!

 Why Make a Commitment?